syed-muhammad-usman-zafar/MediTrack-SE/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for improvements or suggestions.
+Contributions are welcome :) !
+Please open an issue or submit a pull request for improvements or suggestions .

 ## 📄 License

 This project is licensed under the MIT License